Last update: Nov 11, 2020

 - Yangon Airport: Many exchange counters; 6 ATMs

-- Mandalay Airport: A few currency exchanges and a few ATMs.
+- Mandalay Airport: A few exchange counters and a few ATMs.

 - Heho Airport (Inle): CB Bank and AYA Bank exchanges and 1 ATM.

-- Nyaung-U Airport (Bagan): Four Money exchanges and 3 ATMs.
+- Nyaung-U Airport (Bagan): Four exchange counters and 3 ATMs.

 When leaving Myanmar remember to change your kyats to US-dollars or to euro in the airport BEFORE going through immigration.